 Samak rice flour Halwa or Vrat ka halwa looks tastes as well as made just like Aate ka Halwa but can be easily eaten during fasts and is gluten-free too.
 As the name says, it is made with flour made from Samak Rice.

 Just like Suji ka halwa or Aate ka Halwa, this one is also easy to make in which we add the ingredients in a fixed ratio.

 Navratri, the 9 days festival in which we worship Goddess Durga, is of devotion accompanied by fun n frolic.
 Yes, along with worshipping Goddess Durga in her various forms, we also enjoy.
 Lots of activities, fares keep the environment lively.

-In my neighbourhood also lots of things are on the roll during this time.
-All the 9 days, some one or the other keeps a get together at her place where we all glorify the valour of Maa Durga by reciting Holy books and singing Bhajans.
+In my neighborhood also lots of things are on the roll during this time.
+All the 9 days, someone or the other keeps a get-together at her place where we all glorify the valor of Maa Durga by reciting Holy books and singing Bhajans.
 On one such occasion, I got to eat this Halwa and loved it!

-As you all know, halwa recipe is mainly based on ratios.
-There is a set ratio of semolina/ flour, water, sugar and clarified butter.
+As you all know, the halwa recipe is mainly based on ratios.
+There is a set ratio of semolina/ flour, water, sugar, and clarified butter.
 We just follow that ratio and yummy halwa gets ready.

 1 : 1 : 1 : 2